SAP/ui5-project/docs/Configuration.md

 ## Project Configuration
 Typically located in a `ui5.yaml` file per project.

-The preferred way of storing the configuration of a UI5 Build and Development Tooling based project is a [YAML](https://yaml.org/) file named `ui5.yaml` inside that project.
+The preferred way of storing the configuration of a UI5 Tooling based project is a [YAML](https://yaml.org/) file named `ui5.yaml` inside that project.

 **Example**
 ````yaml